imCaoQuoc/TrafficSign_Classification/README.md

 ### **CONVOLUTIONAL NEURAL NETWORK**

-The Sequential Model is a type of neural network architecture in which the layers of the network are arranged sequentially, with the output of one layer being the input to the next layer.
-This type of architecture is commonly used for deep learning tasks such as image and speech recognition, natural language processing, and more.
+Convolutional Neural Networks (CNNs) are a type of deep learning algorithm that have proven to be highly effective in image recognition, classification, and other computer vision tasks.
+They are inspired by the structure and function of the human visual system, and use a series of convolutional layers to automatically learn and extract features from input images.
+These features are then processed through a series of fully connected layers, which make predictions about the class of the input image.
+CNNs have achieved state-of-the-art results in a wide range of applications, including object recognition, facial recognition, and self-driving cars.

 In this repository, I provide an example of how to build a sequential model using the TensorFlow library in Python.
 The model is trained on a [stroke dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) and used to classify whether someone could be stroke or not.